 - Cancer Care Group, an Indiana-based radiation oncology private physician practice, settled $750,000 for failing to conduct an enterprise-wide risk analysis.

-- In 2012, Anchorage Community Mental Health Services (ACMHS), a non-profit organization running five mental health facilities in Alaska, was charged a penalty of $150,000 for the failure to manage the risk of ePHI.
+- In 2012, Anchorage Community Mental Health Services (ACMHS), a non-profit organization running five mental health facilities in Alaska, was charged HIPAA violation fines of $150,000 for the failure to manage the risk of ePHI.
 A security breach due to a malware infection resulted in the exposure of the data of 2,700 individuals.

-- University of Cincinnati Medical Center was charged a penalty of $65,000 for failing to respond promptly to patient’s requests for copies of their medical records.
+- University of Cincinnati Medical Center was charged a fine for HIPAA violation of $65,000 for failing to respond promptly to patient’s requests for copies of their medical records.

 - Anthem Inc, America’s second-largest health insurer, was charged a $16,000,000 penalty for access control letdowns and other severe HIPAA violations.